Maker Protocol Technical Docs

 Introduction

-1. System Caged - The Emergency Security Module (ESM) calls End.cage() function, which freezes the USD price for each collateral type as well as many parts of the system.
+1. System Caged - The Emergency Security Module calls End.cage() function, which freezes the USD price for each collateral type as well as many parts of the system.

 2. Processing Period - Next, Vault owners interact with End to settle their Vault and withdraw excess collateral.
 Auctions are left to conclude or are yanked before Dai redemption.